-Risk events Risk rating Applicant controls sufficient?
-Conditions of licence Sources / activities Potential emission Potential pathways and impact Receptors Applicant controls C = consequence L = likelihood Justification for regulatory controls operations at Site F. The amendment requi tracking downwind, particularly to the east of dust generated by crushing and screening a amended condition will provide the same le the existing conditions but will also ensure to dust management response.
-Noise Pathway: Air / windborne pathway Impact: Health and amenity impact Neighbouring industrial sites adjacent to premises Residential receptors at Dampier Townsite 5.4km away Refer to Section 4.1.1 C = Slight L = Unlikely Low Risk Y Condition 2 (Table 2): plant operated with exhaust mufflers.
-The Delegated Officer considers that extend not alter noise emissions from the premises unchanged.
-It is expected that noise emissi be the same, if not lower, as works will be li The Delegated Officer has determined that Environmental Protection (Noise) Regulation associated with noise.
-Hydrocarbons (associated with operational activities - Pathway: Overland transport via contaminated stormwater Impact Ecosystem disturbance of impacting surface water quality Ephemeral creek within the premises Tida flats between Site C and site F Refer to Section 4.1.1 Condition 2 (Table 2): plants to be only operated within bunding equipment, machinery, generators) Pathway: Leaching through soil profile Impact: Contamination of groundwater Shallow groundwater Site F (between 10.8 -7.7 mbgl) Site C (between 10.2 - 7 mbgl) Refer to Section 4.1.1 N/A Sediment laden stormwater Pathway: Overland runoff potentially Impact: Ecosystem disturbance or impacting surface water quality Ephemeral creek within the premises Tida flats between Site C and site F Refer to Section 4.1.1 Condition 2 (Table 2): plants to be only operated within bunding Leachate from disturbed acid Pathway: Overland transport Impact Ecosystem disturbance of impacting surface water quality Ephemeral creek within the premises Tida flats between Site C and site F Refer to Section 4.1.1 N/A sulphate soils Pathway: Leaching through soil profile Impact: Contamination of groundwater Shallow groundwater Site F (between 10.8 -7.7 mbgl) Site C (between 10.2 - 7 mbgl) Refer to Section 4.1.1 Light overspill Pathway: Air pathway Impacts: Amenity at nearby recreational areas Recreational users of Ngajarli and Hearson's Cove Refer to Section 4.1.1 N/A Pathway: Air pathway Impacts: Disruption to fauna activity and behaviour Environmental receptors in King Bay Refer to Section 4.1.1 N/A uires that the monitor is situated to capture emissions st during winter prevailing winds, to strengthen response to g activities.
-The Delegated Officer considers that the level of protection for heritage sites specified in Figure 6 as e that offsite dust emissions are more broadly captured in ending the duration of crushing and screening activities will see and therefore the risk of noise impacts will remain ssions associated with crushing and screening activities will e limited to one circuit operating within Site F.
+Risk events Risk rating 1 Licence Sources / activities Potential emission Potential pathways and impact Receptors Licence Holder controls C = consequence L = likelihood Holder controls sufficient?
+Conditions 2 of licence Justification for regulatory controls Noise Pathway: Air / windborne pathway Impact: Health and amenity impact Neighbouring industrial sites adjacent to premises Residential receptors at Dampier Townsite 5.4km away Refer to Section 4.1.1 C = Slight L = Unlikely Low Risk Y Condition 2 (Table 2): plant operated with exhaust mufflers.
+The Delegated Officer considers that although operation of additional plant may increase overall noise emissions associated with Category 12 activities, the risk associated with noise impacts remains unchanged (low risk), due to the short term nature of the activities and the distance to residential receptors.
+It is expected that noise emissions associated with crushing and screening activities will not significantly increase above historical noise levels.
+The Delegated Officer has determined that the requirements of the existing Licence and the Environmental Protection (Noise) Regulations 1997 continue to be sufficient for managing risks associated with noise.
+Hydrocarbons (associated with operational activities - Pathway: Overland transport via contaminated stormwater Impact Ecosystem disturbance of impacting surface water quality Ephemeral creek within the premises Tida flats between Site C and site F Refer to Section 4.1.1 Condition 2 (Table 2): plants to be only operated within bunding equipment, machinery, generators) Pathway: Leaching through soil profile Impact: Contamination of groundwater Shallow groundwater Site F (between 10.8 -7.7 mbgl) Site C (between 10.2 - 7 mbgl) Refer to Section 4.1.1 N/A Sediment laden stormwater Pathway: Overland runoff potentially Impact: Ecosystem disturbance or impacting surface water quality Ephemeral creek within the premises Tida flats between Site C and site F Refer to Section 4.1.1 Condition 2 (Table 2): plants to be only operated within bunding The Delegated Officer considers that there will be no change to the emissions profile associated with hydrocarbon storage and handling, stormwater, ASS and light overspill as a result of operating an additional crushing and screening circuit on the premises.
+Existing operational controls will apply to the new equipment (which will be co-located with existing plant on Site F) and are considered suitable for managing the associated risks.
+Leachate from disturbed acid Pathway: Overland transport Impact Ecosystem disturbance of impacting surface water quality Ephemeral creek within the premises Tida flats between Site C and site F Refer to Section 4.1.1 N/A The Delegated Officer remains of the view that the requirements of the existing Licence and MS 1180 (and associated management plans) are sufficient for managing risks associated with hydrocarbons, stormwater, ASS and light overspill.
+Further details of the Delegated Officer's consideration of regulatory controls are provided in the Decision Report associated with the Licence granted on 19 March 2024. sulphate soils Light overspill Pathway: Leaching through soil profile Impact: Contamination of groundwater Shallow groundwater Site F (between 10.8 -7.7 mbgl) Site C (between 10.2 - 7 mbgl) Refer to Section 4.1.1 Light overseill Pathway: Air pathway Impacts: Amenity at nearby recreational areas Recreational users of Ngajarli and Hearson's Cove Refer to Section 4.1.1 N/A Ligni overspill Pathway: Air pathway Impacts: Disruption to fauna activity and behaviour Environmental receptors in King Bay Refer to Section 4.1.1 N/A